Make Your Own

 Cold & Flu Fighting Elderberry Syrup

-The famous Greek Physician, Hippocrates, also considered the “father of medicine” is known for many famous saying such as:
+Most of us are familiar with the famous Greek Physician, Hippocrates, also considered the “father of medicine” who is famous for saying such as:

 - “Our food should be our medicine and our medicine should be our food.”